EliziumNet/Krayola/README.md

 ## Trouble shooting

+The following a description of some of the pitfalls that I encountered writing this module mainly due to the esoteric implementation of arrays in PowerShell, that I hope can be avoided by others.

+### Use the correct array dimensions when invoking the writer functions

 Owing to the nature of how arrays have been implemented in PowerShell, it very easy to tie yourself up in knots when defining multi dimensional arrays as the $Pairs parameter (to Write-ThemedPairsInColour and Write-RawPairsInColour) or $TextSnippets parameter (to Write-InColour).
 It's incumbent on you to make appropriate use of @() and comma operators to get the result you intended.
 In fact, in writing this documentation I actually made this silly mistake that highlights this very issue.

 An example I was attempting to illustrate is as follows: